adityaarakal/Market-Yard/docs/FRONTEND_TASKS.md

 - TASK-804 (Search Improvements) has been completed.
 SearchService manages search history, popular searches, and suggestions.
 SearchInput component provides autocomplete with suggestions panel showing product matches, recent searches, and popular searches.
 Integrated into GlobalPricePage and EndUserHome.
 - TASK-805 (Image Handling) has been completed.
 Image utilities include compression, caching, and placeholder functions.
 ImageCacheService manages image caching in localStorage with size limits.
 ImagePicker component provides file selection with compression.
 Image component provides caching, placeholder support, and lazy loading.
 - TASK-703 (Mock Authentication) has been completed.
 Mock OTP verification accepts any 6 digits in development mode (123456 in production).
 Mock login validation with password check.
 Auto-login for testing in development mode with configurable test credentials via URL parameters or APP_CONFIG.
+- TASK-901 (API Service Layer Structure) has been completed.
+Created ApiClient abstraction layer with support for localStorage mode and API mode.
+Defined all API endpoints in centralized endpoints file.
+Created request/response types and error handling structure with ApiException class.
+Ready for backend integration.

 **Current Phase**: End User Module (Premium Version) - Phase 4